Young Writers Camps

 Young Writers/Young Readers (YW/YR) teaches writing in a relaxed, non-threatening camp environment.
 Students try age-appropriate strategies and gain confidence.
 They compose, share, explore new genres, edit, and confer.
 Participants also share and explore quality children's literature and are invited to publish a page in the group anthology.
 Grade levels vary by site.

 A variety of other programs are offered for students who want to focus on a specific genre of writing.
-Specialty classes include: Fantasy, Science Fiction and Horror Writing; College Essay Writing; SAT Prep; Writing Adventures; Reading and Writing with the Arts, and Creative Genre Writing Workshop for Teens.
+Specialty classes include: Fantasy, Science Fiction and Horror Writing, Poetry Cafe, Graphic Non-Fiction Workshop, and Reading and Writing with the Arts.
 These programs have limited enrollment and are offered only at specific locations and for specific grade levels.
 See our brochure for details.